Strength

 Brookbush Institute’s Strength Training Model: Comprehensively Evidence-based and Outcome-driven

-Perform reps-to-failure for most sets, or at least the last set, which likely supports larger long-term strength and hypertrophy outcomes.
-However, during heavy strength sessions (3–8 RM loads), there may be a benefit to performing 1–2 reps in reserve on earlier sets to preserve force production and power, paired with an additional set and last-set-to-failure.
-For advanced exercisers, include a drop set on the last set as a volume progression.
+- Reps-to-Failure/set: Perform reps-to-failure/set for most sets, or at least the last set, which likely results in larger increases in strength and hypertrophy long-term.
+However, during heavy strength training days (3-8 RM loads), there may be a benefit to performing reps-in-reserve/set to maintain force production and power.
+Reps-in-reserve/set should likely be combined with an additional set, performing the last set-to-failure, and for advanced exercisers, performing a drop-set on the last set.

 - Progress to heavier loads gradually